California

 Decades of wisdom and resources at your fingertips.

-Farming, Agriculture and Resource Management for Sustainability (FARMS) is established as a stand-alone high-school education program.
+Farming, Agriculture, and Resource Management for Sustainability (FARMS) is established as a stand-alone high-school education program.

 CLBL breaks ground on a new 30-acre headquarters at The Maples Farm in Woodland, California, providing field and classroom learning space for programs and the community.